sogis/gretl/openshift/README.md

 #### Create a ConfigMap that configures the Jenkins agent

-Adapt the OpenShift project name (and maybe the image tag) in the ConfigMap `openshift/templates/gretl-pod-template-configmap.yaml`, then apply the ConfigMap:
+Apply the ConfigMap that defines the GRETL pod (i.e. the Jenkins agent):
 ```
 oc apply -f openshift/templates/gretl-pod-template-configmap.yaml
 ```